The Mass Gap Approach to QCD: Transversity of the full gluon self-energy

 \section{Transversity of the full gluon self-energy}

-The first step in the renormalization program of any gauge theory is the removal of the ultraviolet quadratic divergences (if any) in order to make the corresponding theory renormalizable.
-This can be achieved due to a gauge invariance by introducing suitable subtraction scheme.
-So let us start from the contracting the full gluon self-energy (2.3) with $q_{\rho}$.
-It can be reduced to the three independent transverse conditions, namely
+The first step in the renormalization program of any gauge theory is the removal of the UV quadratic divergences (if any) in order to make the corresponding theory renormalizable.
+This can be achieved by introducing suitable subtraction scheme in order to separate them from the PT logarithmic divergences.
+In this connection it is worth mentioning that a preliminary step in this program, namely to regularize our expressions, has been already done by introducing the corresponding regulating parameters $\lambda$ and $\alpha$ in the previous Section II.
+In fact, they symbolize that the regularization can be performed by any means, but how exactly is not important, as underlined above.